Aashay1999/Projects/README.md

 # dashboards
-this are a few dashboards i have created using different visualisation tools.
+Here are a few dashboards i have created using different visualisation tools.